Table of Contents

 - If your vehicle has them, also activate fog lights in heavy rain to improve your visibility to others.

-Proper headlight use significantly reduces the risk of being involved in a multi-vehicle collision during rainfall by making your vehicle more visible to others.
+Proper headlight use significantly reduces the risk of a multi-vehicle collision during rainfall by making your vehicle more visible to others.

 Ventilate Your Car To Prevent Foggy Windows